Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

-This is also evidenced in those subtle features observed in the differential magnetic susceptibility $\mathrm{d}M/\mathrm{d}B$ (green solid line in Fig.~\ref{fig:phd}{\bf b}).
-It is interesting to notice that, the anomaly $B_{\rm c2}$ near \qty{1.56}{T}, also confirmed by the magnetocaloric effect (MCE) in Fig.~\ref{fig:phd}{\bf b}, indicates a new phase emerging in between the $1/3$-plateau and the FP state (More details can be found in the Supplementary Information section ${\rm \uppercase\expandafter{\romannumeral7}}$).
-As we will discuss in the following, this new phase is believed to be the {long-sought-after} SN state.
-The anomaly near \qty{1.9}{T} is a result of gap opening inside the FP phase (see the gapped spin wave excitations in Fig.~\ref{fig:neutron}{\bf c}).
-By sweeping the magnetic field at different fixed temperatures and vice versa, we can map out the phase boundaries shown in Fig.~\ref{fig:phd}{\bf e} (More details of the susceptibility and the phase diagram are shown in the Supplementary Information ${\rm \uppercase\expandafter{\romannumeral2}}$).
+This is also evidenced by the subtle features observed in the differential magnetic susceptibility $\mathrm{d}M/\mathrm{d}B$ (see Fig.~\ref{fig:phd}{\bf b}).
+The anomaly $B_{\rm c2}$ near \qty{1.56}{T}, also confirmed by the magnetocaloric effect (MCE) in Fig.~\ref{fig:phd}{\bf b}, indicates a new phase emerging in between the $1/3$-plateau and the FP state (see Supplementary Information Sec.~\RNum{7}).
+The anomaly near \qty{1.9}{T} is the result of a gap opening inside the FP phase.
+By sweeping the magnetic field at different fixed temperatures and vice versa, we can map out the phase boundaries shown in Fig.~\ref{fig:phd}{\bf e} (see Supplementary Information Sec.~\RNum{2}).